Frimkron/djangogirlsmcr-tutorial/django_start_project/README.md

 The names of some files and directories are very important for Django.
 You should not rename the files that we are about to create.
 Moving them to a different place is also not a good idea.
 Django needs to maintain a certain structure to be able to find important things.

 > Remember to run everything in the virtualenv.
-If you don't see a prefix `(myvenv)` in your console you need to activate your virtualenv.
+If you don't see a prefix `(myvenv)` in your console, you need to activate your virtualenv.
 We explained how to do that in the __Django installation__ chapter in the __Working with virtualenv__ part.
 Typing `myvenv\Scripts\activate` on Windows or
-`source myvenv/bin/activate` on Mac OS / Linux will do this for you.
+`source myvenv/bin/activate` on Mac OS X or Linux will do this for you.

 <!--sec data-title="OS X or Linux" data-id="django_start_project_OSX_Linux" data-collapse=true ces-->